The First 3 Shirts

 As a plain-weave it is of lighter weight, softer and smoother than a twill like denim while still keeping that mottled appearance.
 Also like denim, one of the best things about Chambray is how it fades.
 But while twill always has some movement to the fade, Chambray fades uniformly.

-Traditionally indigo-dyed and always worn by working class men, Chambray became synonymous with American grit even before jeans did.
+Traditionally indigo-dyed and worn by working class men, Chambray became synonymous with American grit even before jeans did.

 Chambray came to the US in 1790 when, defying laws against exporting textile technology, a British man named Samuel Slater built a mill in Rhode Island and produced heavy work shirts for the Industrial Revolution.